-When you take the plunge and submit your script to a screenplay competition or a notes service or a manager or a producer or even your friendly neighborhood florist, you give up that control.
+When you take the plunge and submit your script to a screenplay competition or a development notes service or a literary manager or agent, or even your friendly neighborhood florist, you give up that control.
 The script is literally out of your hands.
 And in the case of a screenplay competition, you don’t even know specifically whose hands you are putting your script into.
 It’s an act of trust and a leap of faith.
-We understand this, and thought it might be of interest if we provided a window into the anatomy of a ScreenCraft competition.
+We understand this, and we thought it might be of interest if we provided a window into the anatomy of a ScreenCraft screenwriting competition.

 Internally, we have an unofficial motto we drill into our readers.
 We don’t have it hanging in a frame in the office, but it’s there all the same, in spades.
-I’m talking about the 3 Ps: Passionate, Paranoid, Purposeful.
+Internally, we talk about the 3 Ps: Passionate, Paranoid, Purposeful.
 We’re passionate about discovering great writers and projects.
 We’re paranoid about missing an amazing voice and talent.
 And we’re purposeful about our process and intentions.
-I suppose the 3 Ps became our unofficial motto because those three things were what I consistently felt as a studio, agency, production company and screenwriting labs reader before starting ScreenCraft, and because I have recognized those three qualities in all of the best readers I’ve worked with and hired.
+These 3 Ps have became our unofficial motto.

 ScreenCraft is very much in the habit of empowering our readers and making them feel connected to and responsible for launching screenwriting careers.
 We want our readers passionate.
 We want them emotionally invested.
-I want them to call me up at all hours of the day and night to tell me that they’re thirty pages into a script and they think it’s the winner.
+We want them to call or text us at all hours of the day or night to tell us that they’re thirty pages into a script and they think it’s the winner.
 And they do.
-And I want to be able to call them up and say the same thing.
-And I do.
 We’re connected in the pursuit.
 We’re miners, we’re scouts, we’re treasure hunters.
 Judging screenplays is first and foremost a human process and an emotional endeavor.
 It’s not about data analysis, it’s not about trends and shortcuts, and it’s not about automation.
 Anyone who thinks otherwise shouldn’t be entrusted with analyzing screenplays or running a screenwriting competition.
 Our process is wholly about hand-selecting our readers and empowering them to get emotionally invested and do their best work.